chainer/chainer/docs/source/guides/links.rst

 ~~~~~

 In order to write neural networks, we have to combine functions with *parameters* and optimize the parameters.
-You can use the class :class:`Link` to do this.
+You can use the class :class:`~chainer.Link` to do this.
-A :class:`Link` is an object that holds parameters (i.e. optimization targets).
+A :class:`~chainer.Link` is an object that holds parameters (i.e. optimization targets).

 The most fundamental ones are links that behave like regular functions while replacing some arguments by their parameters.
 We will introduce higher level links, but here think of links as simply functions with parameters.

-One of the most frequently used links is the :class:`~functions.connection.linear.Linear` link (a.k.a. *fully-connected layer* or *affine transformation*).
+One of the most frequently used links is the :class:`~chainer.links.Linear` link (a.k.a. *fully-connected layer* or *affine transformation*).
 It represents a mathematical function :math:`f(x) = Wx + b`, where the matrix :math:`W` and the vector :math:`b` are parameters.
-This link corresponds to its pure counterpart :func:`~functions.linear`, which accepts :math:`x, W, b` as arguments.
+This link corresponds to its pure counterpart :func:`~chainer.functions.linear`, which accepts :math:`x, W, b` as arguments.
 A linear link from three-dimensional space to two-dimensional space is defined by the following line:

 .. doctest::